cypher1134/X-AE-A-12/README.md

 ### Machine Learning Model Validation

-In our quest to validate the effectiveness of our machine learning model for fake news detection, we employed the [LIAR LIAR PANTS ON FIRE](https://arxiv.org/abs/1705.00648) database by[Professor William Yang Wang](https://scholar.google.com/citations?user=gf8Ms_8AAAAJ&hl=en) as a crucial reference point.
+In our quest to validate the effectiveness of our machine learning model for fake news detection, we employed the [LIAR LIAR PANTS ON FIRE](https://arxiv.org/abs/1705.00648) database by [Professor William Yang Wang](https://scholar.google.com/citations?user=gf8Ms_8AAAAJ&hl=en) as a crucial reference point.
 The [LIAR database](https://www.cs.ucsb.edu/~william/data/liar_dataset.zip) is a well-known dataset specifically designed for fact-checking and assessing the veracity of statements.

 Leveraging this rich source of information, we meticulously curated a comprehensive training and testing set for our model.
 The primary objective was to ensure that our machine learning model exhibited a robust performance in distinguishing between truthful and deceptive statements.